 Security & Privacy Training

 - All employees participate in security & privacy training as part of their onboarding process, as well as annually.
-This process is administered via Scribble’s learning management system (LMS), including automated notifications, reminders and audit records.
+This process is administered via Rock Content’s learning management system (LMS), including automated notifications, reminders and audit records.

-- Scribble’s major corporate offices have physical access control via mobile apps authenticated to each individual, with video monitoring of entrances.
+- Rock Content’s major corporate offices have physical access control via mobile apps authenticated to each individual, with video monitoring of entrances.

 - Offices are alarmed outside of regular business hours.
 Alarms that are not deactivated within a set time window will notify the authorities.